I Don’t want a baby but i’m pregnant.

 • Speak to your support (trusted relatives, friends, pastor, counselor, etc.)

-Take an adequate amount of time to gather information and make an informed decision, as it is a permanent one.
+Take an adequate amount of time to gather information and make an informed decision, as it is permanent.

 Also, look at your local laws to understand your options better.
 This is a decision only you can make, and it is a deeply personal one.
 Some women decide, “I don’t want to be pregnant, but I don’t want an abortion.”
 If you feel this way, there are alternatives to abortion that may work for you.